Green Accommodation in Northern Ireland

 The 4 Star Belmore Court & Motel was the first independent business in Northern Ireland to achieve the Green Tourism Business Award and it boasts an e-car charging point right on-site!
 Belmore Court is very central to the town’s main attractions and is just a few minutes walk from the town centre and the beautiful grounds of Castle Coole.
 The hotel’s GTBS Gold Award was awarded on the basis of excellent environmental customer information, environmental procurement procedures and sustainable site maintenance.

-This GTBS gold award winner sets a high standard for sustainable accommodation in the northwest.
+This GTBS Gold award winner sets a high standard for sustainable accommodation in the northwest.
 The City Hotel provides a genuine northwest experience with locally sourced food and services.
 Guests are furnished with information on the many cultural and environmental attractions of the maiden city and wider Foyle Valley.
-The hotel is within five minutes walk of the city’s bus station, while the train station (only 10 minutes walk from the hotel) provides a rail link to Belfast and the north coast on one of Europe’s most scenic train journeys.
+The hotel is within 5 minutes walk of the city’s bus station, while the train station (only 10 minutes walk from the hotel) provides a rail link to Belfast and the north coast on one of Europe’s most scenic train journeys.

-Located in a spectacular setting in the heart of the Mourne AONB, Tory Bush Eco Loft boasts a long list of environmental credentials including rain water harvesting, solar powered boiler and wood pellet and log burning stove.
+Located in a spectacular setting in the heart of the Mourne AONB, Tory Bush boasts a long list of environmental credentials including rain water harvesting, solar powered boiler and wood pellet and log burning stove.
 The internal walls are timber frame lined with a wall board made from compressed news-paper and Gypsum reclaimed from coal-fired power station chimneys.
 Tory Bush operates a robust recycling segregation system and makes bicycles available to hire on site.
 Sustainable transport options are provided and encouraged by the owners.

 Anna’s House is a luxury organic B&B with strong and genuine environmental credentials.
 Anna has installed a low energy heat pump and serves only organic food, using local producers wherever possible.
 Visitors to Anna’s are encouraged to arrive by public transport and information on available options is provided.
 Anna’s House has signed up to the Soil Association’s Organic Catering Code of Practice.

-Woodburn House is Northern Ireland’s first GTBS silver awarded B&B. The business is located within 10 minutes of Antrim town centre and credited by GTBS for being very family friendly whilst demonstrating genuine environmental responsibility.
+Woodburn House is Northern Ireland’s first GTBS Silver awarded B&B. The business is located within 10 minutes of Antrim Town centre and credited by GTBS for being very family friendly whilst demonstrating genuine environmental responsibility.

-8. Radisson Blu Hotel, Belfast GTBS Silver
+9. Radisson Blu Hotel, Belfast, Green Tourism Silver